We know that it helps to have the right knowledge in any situation. Here are our answers to frequently asked questions.

 Does a claim raise my premium and can my insurance company drop me?

-Insurance companies recognize two types of claims, a peril and a hazard.
-Generally, wind storms, hail storms, lightning and other catastrophes fall under the category of perils.
+Insurance companies recognize two types of claims, peril, and hazard.
+Generally, wind storms, hail storms, lightning, and other catastrophes fall under the category of perils.
 These perils may not necessarily raise your premium and/or your insurance company may not necessarily cancel your policy.
 This is because there may have not been any steps that you could have taken to prevent them from happening.
 However, we recommend that you contact your insurance agent to discuss your policy.

 How long does it take for my insurance company to process a claim?